smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 🟩

-set Monitor .icc/icm profile:
+Monitor .icc/icm profile:

-put them in here ⊞ Win+R %SystemDrive%Windows/System32/spool/drivers/color
+1. put ICC Profiles in here open ⊞ Win+R %SystemDrive%Windows/System32/spool/drivers/color

-open colorcpl.exe add (sRGB Color Space Profile.icm or sRGB_ICC_v4_Appearance.icc or manufacturer calibration) as default for SDR and check box add advanced color profile .icc for HDR

-🟩
+2. open ⊞ Win+R colorcpl.exe (click add and add ICC profiles, click Add as HDR Profile for hdr icc profiles)
+3. find manufactures icc profile or search for them or buy a monitor calibration tool (or use phone) (remember calibration is subjective)

+Quick SDR/HDR calibration:

+1. System > Display > Color profile > sRGB to Gamma2.2 (srgb_to_gamma2p2_sdr.icm) (SDR)
+2. System > Display > Color profile > SDR ACM: srgb_d50 [ srgb_to_gamma2p2.cal ] (srgb_to_gamma2p2_400_mhc2.icm) (HDR)
+3. find these on github they have a nice gamma roll from zero its not 1998 anymore microsoft

-HDR how to:
+Windows HDR Calibration:

-1. download MicrosoftCorporationII.WindowsHDRCalibration_1.0.152.0_neutral_~_8wekyb3d8bbwe.Msixbundle or whatever is latest
+1. download MicrosoftCorporationII.WindowsHDRCalibration_1.0.152.0_neutral_~_8wekyb3d8bbwe.Msixbundle (or newer)
 2. turn monitor on HDR mode
 3. turn on HDR in windows
 4. calibrate
+x. this has Color Saturation (just make a realtime slider for this microsoft) but old sdr gamma ramp compaired to srgb to gamma2.2)
+x. imagine having a realtime gamma slider and saturation slider so HDR would be simple after peak brightness test

 🟩